Wednesday 28 August 2019

 Aside from deposits, 86 400 have also already indicated their intention to offer home loans to customers in the not too distant future, with an announcement in April introducing their partnership with mortgage and finance aggregator Vow Financial.

 Interested in learning a little bit more about neobanks, including 86 400?
-Check out Mozo’s comprehensive digital banking and neobanks guide, or catch up with even more news on the latest neobank and banking tech developments over at our dedicated fintech hub.
+Check out Mozo’s comprehensive digital banking guide, or catch up with even more news on the latest neobank and banking tech developments over at our dedicated fintech hub.